UMAprotocol/docs/docs/developers/bot-param.md

 ## Liquidator bot

-The liquidation bot monitors all open positions within a given expiring multi-party contract and liquidates positions if their collateralization ratio, as inferred from off-chain information about the value of the price identifier, drops below a given threshold.
+The liquidation bot monitors all open positions within a given ExpiringMultiParty contract and liquidates positions if their collateralization ratio, as inferred from off-chain information about the value of the price identifier, drops below a given threshold.

 ### Minimum viable liquidator config: